 Books by Theme

 For some kids, reading isn't easy.
 They might have dyslexia, a learning disability, or just learn differently.
-Because it helps to know you're not alone, we've gathered together a list of recommended children's books for kids ages 0-9 that feature characters of different strengths and abilities who've found they don't read like everyone else.
+Because it helps to know you're not alone, we've gathered together a list of recommended children's books for kids that feature characters of different strengths and abilities who've found they don't read like everyone else.

 Judge is desperate.
 His mother has threatened to send him to a different school next year.
 To prove he can succeed at his current school, Judge needs to bring up his grades.
 After weeks of hard work — all while dealing with his sometimes difficult brother and his dyslexia — Judge's hopes depend on winning a science competition.
 Soon it all comes down to the egg drop.